Chapter 4:

 As soon as I started tugging at the zipper, Little Shit let out a screech that made my ears ring.
 His eyes spun wildly in different directions while tiny volcanoes erupted around my feet.

 "Alright, alright!
-The suit stays on!"
+The costume stays on!"
 I quickly yanked the zipper back up, and just like that, the volcanoes vanished.
 Little Shit chirped happily and scampered back up to his usual spot on my head.

 ~